file powder substitute

-With its distinctive earthy flavor, filé powder is an important part of Louisiana Creole cuisine.
-You will most likely need some when cooking up a delicious gumbo.
-Although it’s easy to find in Eastern US and Canada, it might be harder to find in other places.
+With its distinctive earthy flavor, filé powder is an important part of Creole cuisine.
+You will most likely need some when cooking up a delicious Louisiana gumbo.
+Although it’s generally easy to find in Eastern US and Canada, you might not be able find file powder at your local grocery store if you live in a different area.

 What is File Powder?

-Filé powder, also referred to as gumbo file powder, is a type of spice made from dried and ground leaves of the sassafras tree.
+Filé powder, also referred to as gumbo file powder, is a type of spice made from dried and ground sassafras leaves.
 The spice is often used in Cajun dishes, especially in southern Louisiana.
-Found in health food stores and supermarkets, file is used as a thickening agent and to flavor stews, gumbo, and soups.
+Found in health food stores, grocery stores, and supermarkets, file is used as a thickening agent and to flavor stews, traditional gumbo, and soups.
 It is also used in making root beer.

 Okra is a green vegetable that contains a fiber called mucilage.
-When cooked for too long these fibers become slimy and have a thickening property.
+When cooked for too long these fibers develop a slimy texture (mucilaginous texture) and have a thickening ability.
 Okra is a traditional way to thicken gumbo since it also has origins in West African cooking.

-Best for use in gumbo, stews, soups, and thickening other dishes.
+Best for use in okra gumbo, stews, soups, and thickening other dishes.

 A roux is mainly used as a thickener when incorporated into Cajun dishes.
-It is made by heating wheat flour with butter.
-Depending on how long it is heated it comes in light brown to dark brown varieties.
-If you are using a roux for gumbo, the medium-brown type is best as it offers the darker color common to the dish.
+It is made by cooking wheat flour with butter.
+It can be light brown or dark brown depending on how long it is heated in the cooking process.
+If you are using a roux when cooking gumbo, the medium brown version is best as it offers the darker color common to the dish.

 Making a roux takes more time and is less convenient than simply being able to add some chopped okra or file powder at the end of your cook.
 Keep in mind that you will need extra preparation time if you use this as your thickening agent.